mary-ext/bluesky-embed/packages/bluesky-profile-card-embed/README.md

 ### Events

 - `loaded`
-  Fired when the embed has successfully loaded the post
+  Fired when the embed has successfully loaded the profile card
 - `error`
-  Fired when the embed fails to load the post
+  Fired when the embed fails to load the profile card

 ## SSR usage